 You must contact the Federal Aid Administrator at BU immediately if you are awarded a scholarship, grant or any other financial aid, as this must be factored into your Cost of Attendance (COA) and may affect how much you are eligible to borrow.
 Failure to do so will result in a recalculation and reduction of your loan later in the academic year when it is discovered you are in receipt of additional sources of funding.

 Your money will be paid in two (Undergraduate and Postgraduate Research programmes) or three (Postgraduate Taught programmes) equal instalments each academic year.
-You will receive a Notification Letter from us outlining the amount of your loans, your disbursement dates, and the period / academic year your loans relates to.
+You will receive a Notification Letter from us outlining the amount of your loans, the disbursement dates, and the period / academic year your loans relate to.
 The wording and format of this letter has been agreed with UK Visas and Immigration (UKVI) as acceptable proof of funding for Student visa applications.

 All disbursements are subject to the following conditions:

 - You are enrolled at least part-time/half-time

 - You are not in the USA

 - You have not violated any federal compliance regulations (repayment default, fraud, drugs, etc.).

 The US Department of Education charges an origination fee on all loans.
 The loan fee is a percentage of the loan amount and is proportionately deducted by the US Department of Education from each disbursement.
 This means the money you receive will be less than the amount you actually borrow.